 Our basic citation search has provided us with the core material for our project.
 We have also reviewed the references in these articles and used this to supplement the citation index list (adding Suchman and Bishop 2000).
 Our list was also extended to include the books mentioned above.
 We return to this STS literature later in the article.
 However, at this point, it is helpful to consider some features of the etymology of the concept itself.

-Imaginaries: some etymological tracing and issues
+Imaginaries: some etymological tracing

 As one might expect, ‘imaginary’ is strongly related to the term ‘imagination’.
 It is used mostly as an adjective and less frequently as a noun.
-In the OED, we see that its adjectival form reveals considerable variation and richness for describing objects of the imagination:
+In the OED, we see that its adjectival form reveals considerable variation and richness for describing objects of the imagination, denoting:

 that which exists only in the imagination (1425+);